gojimmypi/wolfssl/IDE/Espressif/component-manager/NEW_README.md

 `WC_SHA512` should be used for the enum name.

-# wolfSSL Release 5.6.3 (Jun 20, 2023)

-Release 5.6.3 has been developed according to wolfSSL's development and QA process (see link below) and successfully passed the quality criteria.

-Release 5.6.3 of wolfSSL embedded TLS has 4 bug fixes:

-* Fix for setting the atomic macro options introduced in release 5.6.2.
-This issue affects GNU gcc autoconf builds.
-The fix resolves a potential mismatch of the generated macros defined in options.h file and the macros used when the wolfSSL library is compiled.
-In version 5.6.2 this mismatch could result in unstable runtime behavior.
-* Fix for invalid suffix error with Windows build using the macro GCM_TABLE_4BIT.
-* Improvements to Encrypted Memory support (WC_PROTECT_ENCRYPTED_MEM) implementations for modular exponentiation in SP math-all (sp_int.c) and TFM (tfm.c).
-* Improvements to SendAlert for getting output buffer.

 # wolfSSL Release 5.6.2 (Jun 09, 2023)

 Release 5.6.2 has been developed according to wolfSSL's development and QA process (see link below) and successfully passed the quality criteria.